ddahan/modern-python-cheat-sheet/README.md

 - [ ] See [30 Helpful Python Snippets](https://towardsdatascience.com/30-helpful-python-snippets-that-you-can-learn-in-30-seconds-or-less-69bb49204172)

 **To Do (features)**
+- [ ] Add a TOC to this file for easier access to sections
 - [ ] Use Ruff instead of Pylance (as soon as it's [compatible with Junyper](https://github.com/astral-sh/ruff/issues/5188))

 ## Inspiration